SkyClark-710/Alpha-Rocket/README.md

 # Alpha-Rocket
 Alpha Rocket Sensor Payload.

-The Alpha Rocket Parload is only made of up a MPU6050 Gyro, BMP180 Barameter, and an ESP32-ProS3.
+The Alpha Rocket Parload made of up a MPU6050 Gyro, BMP180 Barameter, and an ESP32-ProS3.

 Upon booting the package, a CSV file is created logging the data coming from both sensors, Altitude, Acceleration, and Roll and Pitch degrees.